Capt. Russell C. Thorman

 given the opportunity to resign from federal

-He chose to remain with the 192nd.
+service but chose to remain with the 192nd.

 After being transferred to Bilibid, Thorman’s name appeared on another list of POWs posted on December 8, 1944.
 On December 12th, the POWs heard rumors that a detail was being sent out.
 The POWs went through what was a farce of an physical.
 They were told cigarettes, soap, and salt would be issued.
 The POWs were also told that they would also receive a meal to eat and one to take with them.
 The Japanese stated they would leave by 7:00 in the morning, so the lights were left on all night.
 At 4:00 A.M. the morning of December 13th, the other POWs were awakened.